collective live+work spaces for people going placeswith purpose

 Bagnères-de-Luchon (2k pop.) is not notably developed, has a gondola to its ski station/bikepark 1100m higher, indoor market, lots of restos, thermal spa, park, 8-hole golf, paragliding; 20mins drive, 30mins from door by transit (frequent train and bus; last back 7:30pm)

-Tarbes (45k pop.), large town with palm-tree lined streets, a pretty public garden, and 19m indoor climbing wall; 1h drive (1h15+ train)
+Tarbes (45k pop.), pleasant large town with palm-tree lined streets, a pretty public garden, and 19m indoor climbing wall; 1h drive (1h15+ train)

 Activities